DCC-EX/dcc-ex.github.io/docs/reference/developers/api.rst

 B.1.
 Obtain the OPCODE
 ----------------------

-The first level of parsing is to obtain the single character, case sensitive OPCODE which is preceeded by a ``<`` character.
+The first level of parsing is to obtain the single character, case sensitive OPCODE which is preceded by a ``<`` character.

 B.2.
 Obtain the parameters
 --------------------------